 Please see the MPH Program Page for curriculum details.
 A maximum of 5 MPH core courses can be taken by undergraduate Pharmacy majors (Pharmacy majors are considered “undergraduates” until the summer of their P3 year).

 PharmD students are required to complete 6 six-week APPE rotations in their final PharmD year.
-One of those rotations should be a public health-orientated placement that will count toward the MPH Program’s practicum requirement and should be taken during the Fall or Spring of the P4 year.
+One of those rotations should be a public health-orientated placement and should be taken during the Fall or Spring of the P4 year.

 Interested PharmD students have multiple opportunities to apply to the joint program.
 They can apply during the Spring of their P1 or P2 years.

 |Eligible:||Undergraduate PharmD majors only|